zgraber/riff-it/README.md

-# riff-it
+# Riff It
-A web app where anyone can come together to make a song
+A web app where anyone can come together to make a song.